 In what follows we will outline how PLACE has responded to the inadequacy of the standard model and transformed the standard School + Clinic paradigm.
 The descriptive account you find here establishes its structural basis in an experimental topology first introduced by Lacan.
 Our description is of a structure that is in process – a Sclinic – and should be judged from this transformation viewpoint.

 There is no program at PLACE and those desiring to participate need not do so for academic reasons.
 This does not mean there is not a structure or a place to construct a knowledge.
 There is one course-seminar per semester, up to three cartels, and one language class.
 Though the state academic requirement for the completion of a higher degree level degree varies between 21-28 hours, taking a course for credit is optional.
 By participating in a course or cartel, one may well aim to address a symptom and suffering and not an intellectual interest or professional objective.
 It is, therefore, encouraged that each participant determine their own goals for the amount of hours, frequency, and duration they aim to take.
 The course-seminar may change each year according to the topic.
-The curriculum below is a sample of courses that have already taken place from 2010-13.
 These courses-seminars are constantly revisited and transformed not simply by the directors of the Sclinic, but by those who participate during the semester.
 To view a sample of past seminars, courses, and cartels of the School-Clinic of PLACE go to the virtual interface at: